thosgood/this-weeks-finds/markdown/151-200/week194.md

 On the day I showed up, I got a packet of mail containing this book:

-1) John H. Conway and Derek A. Smith, On Quaternions and Octonions:
-Their Geometry, Arithmetic, and Symmetry, A. K. Peters, Ltd., Natick, Massachusetts, 2003.
+1) John H. Conway and Derek A. Smith, _On Quaternions and Octonions: Their Geometry, Arithmetic, and Symmetry_, A. K. Peters, Ltd., Natick, Massachusetts, 2003.

 Conway and Smith sent it to me because they quoted my history of the octonions.
 And in this book, there is a description of my mistake and